 After proving knead again lightly for about a minute then shape into an oblong to fit in a loaf tin.
 I’ve found that low and zero gluten bread sticks to a tin that has only been oiled so I flour the tin after I’ve oiled it.
 To do this put a tablespoon of flour in the oiled tin and then turn it on it’s side and gently shake moving it around as the sides and bottom become coated in flour.
 Because the texture of rye flour is dense I made two smaller loaves as opposed to one big one.
-Cover with a tea towel and leave in a warm place for a further hour so that it is doubled in size.
+Cover with lightly oiled cling film and leave in a warm place for a further 1 – 1.5 hours so that it is doubled in size.

 Bake in an oven preheated to 220 C for around 30 minutes for a loaf in a large loaf tin and 20 – 25 minutes if you use two smaller tins.
 I slash the top of the loaf and you can dust it in rye flour too if you like.
 It will sound hollow when rapped on the bottom with your knuckles.